List of Battle Royale characters: Yoshitoki Kuninobu

 Boy #7 Yoshitoki Kuninobu (国信 慶時, Kuninobu Yoshitoki) is Shuya's best friend.
 He is cheerful and does not lose his temper easily.
 In the Japanese version, he's the only character aside from Noriko who calls Shuya by his first name.
 He is killed by Kamon/Sakamochi/Kitano before the game begins.

 In the novel and manga, after Sakamochi/Yonemi Kamon reveals that he has raped Yoshitoki's guardian (orphanage overseer) who protested about her two charges being involved in the Program, Yoshitoki lashes out at the teacher in a fit of rage.
 Showing hatred for a government official is illegal, so Sakamochi orders him to be fired at by the government men standing nearby.
 He is shot on the left side of the mouth which knocks out most of his teeth and severs his tongue.
 It leaves him with the inability to speak.
 He is left to bleed and die before Sakamochi decides to put him out of his misery and shoot him in the head, killing him.
 In the manga he is shot in the face personally by Kamon, who later executes him as a mercy killing.
 Later on in the manga Shuya revealed that Yoshi's parents had gotten divorced when he was very young and his mother had then abandoned him, prompting Yoshi to be taken into care where he eventually met Shuya and the two ended up developing a strong friendship.
-In the manga he tells Shuya he has a crush on a girl, which Shuya assumes to be Noriko.
+Earlier on, he tells Shuya he has a crush on Noriko.
 Because of this Shuya does his very best to protect Noriko from danger.
-Shuya later realizes the girl Yoshitoki loved was Miss Ryoko, the orphanage overseer, because she was the one woman who would never leave him, hence his outrage at the news of her rape.

 In the film, Yoshitoki had stabbed Kitano in the buttocks at school, leading to Kitano's resignation.
 When the children appear for the program, after Kitano kills Fumiyo and Noriko is shot in the chaos, Yoshitoki attacks Kitano.
 In revenge, Kitano slashes Yoshitoki's buttocks.
 After Yoshitoki argues and fights with Kyoichi Motobuchi, Kitano detonates Yoshitoki's collar.

 Yoshitoki is portrayed by Yukihiro Kotani in the film adaptation.

 Killed by: Several soldiers (novel); Kitano/the detonation of his collar (film); Yonemi Kamon (manga).
 He is one of the few characters to be killed by a different character in each version of Battle Royale, though this is merely due to each version having their own "teacher".